 The Council holds a provision of £482k in respect of asbestos related compensation claims through employer's liability insurance following a Supreme Court Judgement in favour of the claimants, and a business rates appeal provision of £3.183m for past and future appeals against the Valuation Office Agency (VOA) rateable valuation list.
-The closure of the 'Other Provision' in 2019-20 relates to the settlement of the final claim against the council for matters relating to live animal exports at Ramsgate port.
+Under 'Other Provisions' the short term amounts used during the year relate to the settlement of the final claim against the council for matters relating to live animal exports at Ramsgate port.
+A new capital provision has been made in connection with the Dreamland Compulsory Purchase Order (£3.644m) and associated legal costs (£0.942m).